lordxax/sildactyl54/buildguide/dactyl/README.md

-o# Sildactyl
+# Sildactyl
-follow ordering and soldering sections from Ortholinear build.
+Follow ordering and soldering sections from Ortholinear build.
 Additionally you will need to order this
 - 1x 4x4 akko with 16 switches (5$) https://a.aliexpress.com/_EQE2sG2 .
 This is the same one as in macropad build (you can reuse that one)

 In total you need: